Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Bicliques

-To complete the dichotomy with respect to~$c$, we prove that \textsc{Induced Max-Edge Biclique} can be solved in polynomial time if~$c=2$.
-To do so, we first show that \textsc{Induced $(1, k_2)$-Biclique} can be solved in polynomial time if the input graph is diamond-free.
+To complete the dichotomy with respect to~$c$, we prove that \textsc{Induced Max-Edge Biclique} and \textsc{Induced $(k_1, k_2)$-Biclique} can be solved in polynomial time if~$c=2$.
+Observe that \Cref{thm-induced-k-k-biclique-c-closed} implies a polynomial-time algorithm for~$k_1\ge 2$ if~$c=2$.
+Hence, it remains to show that \textsc{Induced $(1, k_2)$-Biclique} can be solved in polynomial-time if~$c=2$.
+For this, is it sufficient to consider diamond-free graphs since each $2$-closed graph is diamond-free.

-\begin{proposition} \textsc{Induced $(k_1, k_2)$-Biclique} can be solved in polynomial time on diamond-free graphs if $k_1 = 1$. \end{proposition} \begin{proof} Suppose that the input graph $G$ is diamond-free.
-Then, $G[N(v)]$ is a disjoint union of cliques for each vertex $v \in V(G)$.
-Thus, $(G, k_1, k_2)$ is a Yes-instance if and only if there is a vertex $v \in V(G)$ such that $G[N(v)]$ has at least $k_2$ connected components. \end{proof}
+\begin{proposition} \textsc{Induced $(1, k_2)$-Biclique} can be solved in polynomial time on diamond-free graphs. \end{proposition} \begin{proof} Suppose that the input graph $G$ is diamond-free.
+Then, for each vertex $v \in V(G)$ the graph~$G[N(v)]$ is a disjoint union of cliques.
+Thus, $(G, 1, k_2)$ is a Yes-instance if and only if there is a vertex $v \in V(G)$ such that $G[N(v)]$ has at least $k_2$ connected components. \end{proof}